salsita/node-pg-migrate/README.md

 DATABASE_URL=postgres://postgres@localhost/name node-pg-migrate
 ```

+You can specify custom JSON file with config (format is same as for `db` entry of [config](https://www.npmjs.com/package/config) file)

 If a .env file exists, it will be loaded using [dotenv](https://www.npmjs.com/package/dotenv) (if installed) when running the pg-migrate binary.

 Depending on your project's setup, it may make sense to write some custom grunt tasks that set this env var and run your migration commands.
 More on that below.